-Office management — Often, the role of the dental assistant isn’t limited to just patient-facing tasks.
-There’s more to keeping a dental practice running smoothly, like ordering supplies, scheduling appointments, submitting claims, billing customers and other administrative tasks.
-Dental assistants are some of the best multi-taskers around.
+Often, the role of dental assistant isn’t limited to just patient-facing tasks.
+Dental assistants keep the dental office running smoothly by managing tasks like ordering supplies, scheduling appointments, submitting claims, billing customers and other administrative duties.
+They’re some of the best multi-taskers around.

 Why we appreciate dental assistants

 Dental assistants keep appointments running smoothly and help ensure patients have a positive dental experience.